 - There is no denaturation of the antigen or the antibody during the reaction.

 - The combination occurs at the surface, therefore it is the surface antigens that are immunologically relevant.

 - The combination is firm and irreversible.
 The firmness of the union is influenced by the affinity and avidity of the reaction.

 - Affinity refers to the intensity of attraction between the antigen and antibody molecules.
 It is a function of the closeness of fit between an epitope and the paratope (antigen combining region of its antibody).

-- Avidity is the strength of the bond after the formation of the antigen antibody complexes.
+- Avidity is the strength of the bond after the formation of the antigen-antibody complexes.
 It reflects the overall combining property of the various antibody molecules in an antiserum, possessing different affinity constants with the multiple epitopes of the antigen.

 - Antigens and antibodies can combine in varying proportions, unlike chemicals with fixed valencies.
-Both antigens and antibody are multivalent, antibodies are generally bivalent, though IgM molecules may have five or ten combining sites.
+Both antigens and antibodies are multivalent, antibodies are generally bivalent, though IgM molecules may have five or ten combining sites.
 Antigens may have valencies up to hundreds.

 - Agglutination is more sensitive than precipitation for the detection of antibodies.

 - Agglutination occurs optimally when antigens and antibodies react in equivalent proportions.